Bolingbroke, Georgia

 Bolingbroke, founded in 1867, is an unincorporated community and census-designated place (CDP) in Monroe County, Georgia, United States.
 It lies just north of Macon, between Interstates 475 and 75.
-The community is part of the Macon Metropolitan Statistical Area.
+The community is part of the Macon metropolitan statistical area.

-It was first listed as a CDP in the 2020 census, with a population of 497.
+Per the 2020 census, it had a population of 497.

 History

 The community was named after Henry St John, 1st Viscount Bolingbroke (1678–1751), English philosopher and politician.
 Georgia General Assembly incorporated the town in 1912.
 Bolingbroke was dissolved as a municipality in 1995.

 Geography

 Bolingbroke is located in the southeastern part of Monroe County in between I-75 and I-475.
 Downtown Macon is 14 mi southeast via I-75, and Atlanta is 71 mi northwest, also via I-75.
 According to the U.S. Census Bureau, the Bolingbroke CDP has a total area of 1.9 sqmi, of which 0.04 sqmi, or 2.29%, are water.

 Demographics

-2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.
+It was first listed as a census designated place in the 2020 census.